Want more recommendations for your family?

 Parents need to know that The Dark Crystal, although a Jim Henson puppet creature feature, is no Muppet Movie.
 Instead, it takes place in a dangerous otherworld where dark forces have taken over, and human-like beings called gelflings are rounded up, strapped to chairs with big needles, and drained of their "essence" for decrepit, dinosaur-like skeksis (pretty scary creatures, but also big buffoons).
-This movie isn't for everyone, and surely not for sensitive little ones under 7, but for the right kid just getting into fantasy books, this will rock their world.
+This movie isn't for everyone, and surely not for sensitive little ones , but for the right tween just getting into fantasy books, this will rock their world.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 It's predictable -- you know the quest right up front -- but it's also a wonderful fantasy movie to get wrapped up in.
 Chanting, gentle mystics; long-legged Landstriders; a pushy she-ogre; and a roly-poly pet Fizzgig will keep fantasy-loving adults and kids old enough for the scary parts engaged.